bertrandvidal/parse_this/README.rst

 -  When calling ``python script.py --help`` the help message for **every** parser will be displayed making easier to find what you are looking for
--  You don't need to check which method was called from the command line just call the parser's method ``call`` passing it the instance of your class and the object returned by ``parser.parse_args()``.
 -  When used in a ``parse_class`` decorated class ``create_parser`` can take an extra parameters ``name`` that will be used as the sub-command name.
 It can be useful because the method name could be